transcom/mymove-docs/docs/adrs/0078-api-versioning.md

 #### Services Organization

 This is where there are a few options to organize our services.
-And I am currently unsure about the best way to go.

 Here are some questions to consider, when adding a new endpoint to our version 2 API: